PrefLib/gaiw2025/README.md

-# gaiw2025
-Homepage of the Games, Agents, and Incentives Workshop for 2025
+# Website for GAIW 2024 @ AAMAS 2024

+Please go here to see the website: https://preflib.github.io/gaiw2024/

+To run locally, install Jekyll and run: `bundle exec jekyll serve`